CONSTITUTION

 4. provide access to the financial records of the Society to Council and Members on request;

-5. be the financial officer and an executive officer of the Society;
+5. be the an Executive Council member of the Society;

-7. comply with all applicable financial policies of the Society and the UVSS in performing her or his duties.
+7. comply with all applicable financial policies of the Society and the UVSS in performing their duties.

 UVSS Constituency Representative